 Competition shooting drills measure both how quickly and how accurately the shooter can complete the task.
-Rob Leatham has set up a competition transitioning drill with both one paper and three steel targets.
+In this video, Rob Leatham has set up a competition transitioning drill with one paper and three steel targets.
 The drill consists of a total of seven shots.

 Whoever shoots fastest and most accurately will have the best score, as in other competition shooting drills.
 This drill requires the shooter to first hit the steel target once, then hit the paper target twice, next hit the second steel target for one shot, back to the paper for two shots, then the third steel target for one final shot.

 Rob Leatham lets defensive shooting and handgun training instructor Rob Pincus define the value of accuracy on the targets in this drill.
 Rob Pincus decides it should be any hit in the C zone — which would be a solid hit in a defensive shooting.
 And it’s a failure if any shot is outside the C zone.